 Delhi govt set to declare leprosy a notifiable disease

-The move will place Delhi among the states, such as Tamil Nadu, Maharashtra, Karnataka, Uttarakhand and West Bengal, that have made leprosy a notifiable disease.

-Health Minister Dr Pankaj Kumar Singh said the step would help identify hidden cases, curb transmission and ensure that all patients receive standard treatment with dignity.
+A notifiable disease, by law, must be reported to public health authorities when diagnosed or suspected, enabling real-time surveillance, rapid response and data-driven interventions.

+Once approved, the notification will mandate all government and private healthcare providers, including clinics, hospitals, and individual practitioners, to report every new leprosy case to the District Leprosy Officer.
+Subsequently, it will enable effective surveillance, targeted interventions, early diagnosis, and prompt treatment with standard Multi-Drug Therapy (MDT), which is available free of cost in government facilities, the health department said.

-"Leprosy is completely curable.
-Making it a notifiable disease will help us find hidden cases, stop transmission and ensure every patient gets standard treatment with dignity," he said.
+“Leprosy is completely curable.
+Making it a notifiable disease will help us find hidden cases, stop transmission, and ensure every patient gets standard treatment with dignity.
+This is a critical step to work towards a leprosy-free Delhi and supporting India’s journey toward interruption of transmission by 2030,” said health minister Pankaj Kumar Singh.

-The notification is expected to be issued following approval under the Government of National Capital Territory of Delhi Act, 1991, with detailed reporting guidelines to be shared soon with healthcare institutions across Delhi.

-India officially achieved the elimination of leprosy as a public health problem in December 2005, meeting the WHO criteria of less than one case per 10,000 population at the national level.
-However, the country still accounts for nearly 59 per cent of global annual new cases, the official statement said.

 Stay updated with all top Cities including, Bengaluru, Delhi, Mumbai and more across India.
 Stay informed on the latest happenings in World News along with Delhi Election 2025 and Delhi Election Result 2025 Live, New Delhi Election Result Live, Kalkaji Election Result Live at Hindustan Times.